rpassafaro/usda-api-mcp/USER_GUIDE.md

 ## Troubleshooting

+### Common Issues

 **Tools not showing in Claude?**
-- Make sure you completely restarted Claude for Desktop
+- Make sure you completely quit and restarted Claude for Desktop
 - Check that you entered your API key correctly during installation
+- Look for the tools/search icon (🔧) in Claude's interface

+**GUI Installer opens in Xcode instead of running?**
+- Use the Mac App version instead: [`USDA Food Tools Installer.zip`](dist/USDA%20Food%20Tools%20Installer.zip)
+- Extract the zip and double-click the `.app` file

 **Installation failed?**
-- Make sure you have an internet connection
+- Ensure you have an internet connection
-- Try running the installer again
-- Make sure your API key is correct
+- Verify your API key is correct at: https://fdc.nal.usda.gov/api-guide.html

-**Need help?**
+- Try the alternative installation method (GUI vs command line)
+- Check that Claude for Desktop is installed

+**API key issues?**
-- Double-check your API key at: https://fdc.nal.usda.gov/api-guide.html
+- Get a fresh key from: https://fdc.nal.usda.gov/api-guide.html
+- Make sure you're copying the entire key (no extra spaces)
+- The key should be a long string of letters and numbers

+**Commands not working?**
 - The USDA database only includes foods (not supplements or medications)
+- Try more specific food names: "chicken breast" instead of just "chicken"
+- Check that the tools are actually available in Claude's interface

 ## What's Installed